PyPSA/atlite/doc/introduction.rst

     :align: center
     :alt: alternate text

-Atlite then calculates the power generation series for each cell and either aggregates them to buses
+Atlite then calculates the power generation data for each cell and either aggregates them to buses

 .. image:: img/produced_power.png
     :width: 400pt